 B. A HOME MEAL

-I have carefully selected a few beautiful houses of people I know in the area, places where I have been fascinated by their cooking skills.
-I think that there is no better way to experience "real" Greece than a well prepared home meal.
+We have carefully selected a few beautiful houses of people we know in the area, places where we have been fascinated by their cooking skills.
+We think that there is no better way to experience "real" Greece than a well prepared home meal.
 "When in Olympia, do as the Olympians….!"

 Therefore, depending on the time of year you will be visiting Olympia and the weather conditions, you will be served in a private environment, either indoors or at a beautiful veranda of a local house, where only you and your friends will be able to enjoy the hospitality and the delicious cooking the Greek house wives are famous for.